The 5 Cs of Acquiring Money

 Lenders look for the 5 Cs in order to approve loans and mortgages.
 How does the average person qualify for a loan?
 The secret is in understanding what are the 5 Cs.
 The Five Cs that make financing easy are: Capacity, Capital, Credibility, Collateral, and Character.

 C3 - Credibility.
-This is the cornerstone to every relationship.
-Having a reputation of keeping one’s word shows credibility.
-Lender’s are looking for credibility; one way in evaluating this is repayment history.
-The better a borrower is in paying their bills on time, the better the credibility will reflect.
+This is the cornerstone of every relationship.
+Having a reputation for keeping one’s word shows credibility.
+Lenders are looking for credibility; one way in evaluating this is repayment history.
+The better a borrower is in paying their bills on time, the better the credit will reflect.
 This is what is called a credit report, such as in an Equifax or TransUnion report.
-Credibility can be overlooked by the other Cs, however it is one of the most important in getting a loan.
+Credibility can be overlooked by the other Cs, however, it is one of the most important in getting a loan.

 Conclusion - The 5 Cs of Financing are Capacity, Capital, Credibility, Collateral, and Character.
 These 5 Cs will provide confidence in the lender to loan out money.
 This money when borrowed and invested properly will generate wealth to fund the next great idea for the future.